robgriffin247/ctt_winter_series/README.md

 The rider with the lowest score wins.

-Raw data from two APIs is loaded to DuckDB/Motherduck, transformed with dbt and visualised using Streamlit in a [results app](https://ctt-winter-series.fly.dev) (for competitors) and series analytics app (for organisers), hosted on fly.io and modal respectively.
+Raw data from two APIs is loaded to DuckDB/Motherduck, transformed with dbt and visualised using Streamlit in a [results app](https://ctt-winter-series.fly.dev) hosted on fly.io.

 Modelling involves: